ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 ## What is a verbal dispute, then?

-All I have shown so far may be summerized as follows: if one wants to accept Hirsch’s deflationism, either (1) one accepts interpretive charity as a pragamatic principle meaning and assume Hirsch’s “lightweight” ontological view, which amounts to presuppose Hirsch’s conclusion, or (2) one accepts interpretive charity as a metaphysical principle of meaning and accept the problematic view of dispositionalism.
+All I have shown so far may be summarized as follows: if one wants to accept Hirsch’s deflationism, either (1) one accepts interpretive charity as a pragamatic principle meaning and assume Hirsch’s “lightweight” ontological view, which amounts to presuppose Hirsch’s conclusion, or (2) one accepts interpretive charity as a metaphysical principle of meaning and accept the problematic view of dispositionalism.
 Since I have a strong inclination to reject dispositionalism, I believe (1) might be the only option left.

 To explain why I do not accept (1), it’s time to quickly sketch my positive account of verbal disputes.
 Let us go all the way back to the beginning of the paper, where I introduced William James’ example: Imagine a squirrel moving around a tree.
 A man also moves around the tree, always keeping his face turned toward the squirrel.
 The question is whether the man is going around the squirrel.